miles-hollifield/BuildingGameAI/HW1/README.md

 - **Part 3**: Demonstrates coordinated movement of multiple sprites in a rectangular pattern.

 ## **Compilation**
-Run the following command to build the project:
+Run the following command in the terminal once you are in the project directory to build the project:
 ```
 make
 ```